 Using the results for the pion properties in the nuclear medium, we can straightforwardly calculate the quenching of the nuclear weak axial-vector coupling constant through the Goldberger-Treiman relation (GTR).
-In the nuclear medium, the GTR at the quark level can be simply written as
+In the nuclear medium, the GTR at the quark level can be simply written as~\cite{Ramalho:2012pu}

-where $M_N^*$ and $M_N$ are respectively effective nucleon mass and vacuum nucleon mass.
-The values of $M_N^*$ calculated in the NJL model for various densities are provided in Table~\ref{tab:NJL2}.
+where $M_N^*$ and $M_N$ are, respectively, the effective and vacuum nucleon masses.
+The values of $M_N^*$ calculated in the NJL model for various densities are listed in Table~\ref{tab:NJL2}.
 Parameterization of the in-medium modifications of the $g_A$ is given by

-Results for the in-medium modifications of the axial-vector coupling constant for various densities are shown in Fig.~\ref{fig3}.
+Finally, the results for the in-medium modifications of the axial-vector coupling constant for various densities are shown in Fig.~\ref{fig3}.
 It clearly shows that the quenching factor $q=g_A^*/g_A$ monotonically decreases as the nuclear matter density increases.
 By taking an experimental value of $g_A = 1.267$ in free space, at baryon density $\rho_B = \rho_0$, the reduction of $g_A$ is approximately about 0.2\% relative to that in free space, indicating very small quenching factor.
 This result is consistent with the results obtained in Refs.~\cite{Ma:2020tsj,Suhonen:2017krv,Dominguez:2023bjb}.
 The values of $g_A^*/g_A$ are also given in Table.~\ref{tab:NJL2}.

 In the next section, we will use the results of the density-dependent pion and kaon properties as input in the computation of the in-medium modifications of the pion and kaon electromagnetic form factors.